Chuck Todd weighs in on Sen. Collins’ tough impeachment predicament

 PORTLAND, Maine — Sen. Susan Collins, who has always prided herself as being bi-partisan and fair-minded, has faced criticism ahead of impeachment.
 She is one of a handful of GOP lawmakers open to allowing witnesses at the impeachment trial of President Trump.

-On Friday, NEWS CENTER Maine’s Rob Caldwell spoke with NBC Meet the Press moderator Chuck Todd about Sen. Collins and the political risks she would face if she moves forward in the impeachment process.
+On Friday, NEWS CENTER Maine’s Rob Caldwell spoke with NBC Meet the Press moderator Chuck Todd about Sen. Collins and the political risks she faces during the impeachment trial process.

 “It’s a risk anybody faces that isn’t in one of the two extremes tribes of both parties—the liberal base and the conservative base,” Todd said.